simple12360/esp-test-tools-forked/docs/en/production_stage/tools/esp_production_testing_guide.rst

 .. note::

     - For this scheme, the mass production testing tool provided by the tester supplier should be adaptable with the Espressif IC products;
     - If the supplier is unable to provide this kind of test tool, customers can alternatively make the tool adaptable by using the tester's available interfaces.
-Meanwhile, a esp_ram_download_tool is available for customers to download ``RF_Test_FW.bin``:
+Meanwhile, customers can use esptool to download ``RF_Test_FW.bin``:
-        - To obtain the esp_ram_download_tool, please `contact us <https://www.espressif.com/en/company/contact/pre-sale-questions-crm>`__;
+        - esptool can be downloaded from `here <https://github.com/espressif/esptool/releases>`__.
+For related commands, refer to the `documentation <https://docs.espressif.com/projects/esptool/en/latest/esp32/esptool/advanced-commands.html#load-a-binary-to-ram-load-ram>`__;
         - For the manual testing of ESP products' RF performance, please refer to :doc:`RF Test Items <../../development_stage/rf_test_items/index>`.
     - The test above must be performed in a shielded enclosure.